Finalists in 2012 Queensland Reconciliation Awards

 · Our group has no political or religious affiliations and we come from a variety of backgrounds and ages.

 · We seek to expand our knowledge and understanding of current issues impacting on Australia's First Peoples by reading and discussing works in an informal, friendly setting.

-WHERE and WHEN?
-We meet at the centrally located Loris Williams Room at kuril dhagun, State Library of Queensland on Sunday mornings, from 10.30 – 12.30, at approximately six weekly intervals.
+- We meet at the Brisbane City Council's BRISBANE SQUARE LIBRARY 266 George Street (at the top end of the CBD) on Sunday mornings, from 10.30 – 12.30, at approximately six weekly intervals.
+The room/s set aside for Reading for Reconciliation will be clearly marked.
 NEW ‘READERS’ ARE ALWAYS WELCOME.

 - Members take turns in ‘leading’ discussion of a particular title and each ‘leader’ is expected to provide some extra background or context, focus the discussion, etc. All titles chosen are available through the Brisbane City Council Library service.
 A big “Thank you” to BCC for invaluable support.

 March Meeting: Ray Kerkhove's new book is 'hot off the press', so for those who have been unable to access a copy yet, Ray will have copies available for purchase at the meeting.

 Readings in 2016